mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 SELECT query, waiting, rsgname, rsgqueueduration
 FROM pg_stat_activity;
 ```

-`pg_stat_activity` displays information about the user/role that initiated a query.
-A query that uses an external component such as PL/Container is composed of two parts: the query operator that runs in Greenplum Database and the UDF that runs in a PL/Container instance.
-Greenplum Database processes the query operators under the resource group assigned to the role that initiated the query.
-A UDF running in a PL/Container instance runs under the resource group assigned to the PL/Container runtime.
-The latter is not represented in the `pg_stat_activity` view; Greenplum Database does not have any insight into how external components such as PL/Container manage memory in running instances.

 ### <a id="topic27"></a>Cancelling a Running or Queued Transaction in a Resource Group